smttsp/temporal_consistency_odt/README.md

 # Temporal Video Consistency
 **Data collection through temporal consistency of a video:**

-This repo uses object detection and tracking methods and finds failures in a video, i.e., when
+This repository harnesses object detection and tracking techniques to identify inconsistencies and anomalies in video sequences.
+Specifically, the system identifies:

-- additional or missing object in a frame
+**Discrepancies in Object Count**:

-  - some objects are missed in a frame that existed in the previous and next frames
+   - Frames missing objects that are present in adjacent frames.
-  - some extra objects found in a frame that weren't predicted in the previous and next frames
-- when an object is predicted as a different class than the previous one
+   - Frames with additional objects not found in adjacent frames.

+**Class Mismatch**:

-- low_iou of an object in a frame and its previous frame
+Instances where an object's predicted class differs from its previous frame classification.

-This repo uses the above heuristics and finds failures in video frames which will be used in model training.

-Moreover, this repo allows users to choose random augmentations to be applied on all frames, then we will see if the augmentations cause any extra failures.
+**Low IOU**:

+Situations where the intersection-over-union (IOU) of an object between two consecutive frames drops below a threshold, indicating potential tracking issues.

+---
+The primary goal of this repo is enhancing model training.
+As the system captures these anomalies, those failures can then be used to refine the object detection model.

+**Augmentation Evaluation**:
+The repository also supports the application of random frame augmentations.
-This way, we can further evaluate the robustness of the object detection model (currently `yolo_v8`).
+By observing how these augmentations affect detection outcomes, users can assess the resilience and robustness of the detection model, specifically `yolo_v8`.
-And collect more samples which may help improve the model further
+This also aids in accumulating diverse samples that can further improve the model's performance.

 ### Examples